Blog

 Interested in a demo of our Lever integration?
 Fill out the form below!

 Like Sapia, the team at Lever like to make life easy for recruiters.
-Lever streamline the hiring experience, helping recruiters source, engage, and hire from a single platform.
+Lever streamlines the hiring experience, helping recruiters source, engage, and hire from a single platform.
 Now you can supercharge your Lever ATS by seamlessly integrating interview automation from Sapia.
-Integrating is easy, and secures fairer, faster, and better hiring results.
-In the war for talent, you’ll pull ahead of your competitors even faster with Sapia + Lever.
+Wondering, “what is hire.lever.co”?
+It’s a platform that, when integrated with Sapia’s automate candidate feedback, ensures fairer, faster, and better hiring results.
+With Sapia + Lever hire, in the war for talent, you’ll pull ahead of your competitors even faster.

 Hiring is more complex than ever